woolgathering/woolgathering.github.io/work/writing/bandoneon/bandoneon.md

 # So Weiner, Burnham, and Tudor walk into a bar...

 A paper on David Tudor's _Bandoneon! (a combine)_ via Jack Burnham and Norbert Weiner.
-The nicely formatted PDF with images is [here](./sundstrom_weinerBurnhamTudor.pdf).
+The nicely formatted PDF with images is [here](./bandoneon/sundstrom_weinerBurnhamTudor.pdf).
 Text is reproduced below.

-<!DOCTYPE html>
 <html xmlns="http://www.w3.org/1999/xhtml" lang="" xml:lang="">
 <head>
   <meta charset="utf-8" />